esrc-blg/Norfolk_Suffolk_2019/docs/day1.md

 ```

-## LEFT JOIN
+## RIGHT JOIN

-The basic syntax of a LEFT JOIN is as follows.
+The basic syntax of a RIGHT JOIN is as follows.

 ```sql
 SELECT table1.column1, table2.column2...